Now that you have successfully installed Airtame in your organization, the next step is to make sure that people actually use it!

 - Download the app prior to a meeting

-- Reach out to local technical support (if this is available)
+- Reach out to your organization's on-site technical support (if this is available)

 - Use the help center articles to find instructions for using Airtame and troubleshooting